accordproject/techdocs/docs/ergo-lang.md

 > Functions can be "called" from within other functions or from a clause.
 > Functions have to be declared before they can be used.
 So functions "encapsulate" a task.
 They combine statements and expressions carried out as instructions which accomplish a specific task to allow their execution using a single line of code.
 Most programming languages provide libraries of built in functions (i.e., commonly used tasks like computing the square root of a number).
 > Functions accelerate development and facilitate the reuse of code which performs common tasks.

-In traditional clauses, “boilerplate” is standard text that is reused in many different agreement and contract types.
-In general, we don't care how a function does what it does, only that it "does it" making it a reliable language construct.

 The declaration of a Clause that contains the clause’s name, request type and return type collectively referred to as the ‘signature’ of the function.